dasbiswajit/dasbiswajit/README.md

 I'm always open to connecting with like-minded individuals.
 You can reach me through the following channels:

-Email: your-biswajitdas1@hotmail.com
+Email: biswajitdas1@hotmail.com
 LinkedIn: https://www.linkedin.com/in/biswajitdasuk/
 Twitter: @biswajitdasuk
-Feel free to get in touch if you have any questions, ideas, or just want to say hello.
+Feel free to get in touch if you have any questions, or ideas, or just want to say hello.
 I'm looking forward to hearing from you!